g-robertson/ISP-Term-Project/src/api/API_IMPL.md

-All APIs will be implemented as NodeJS modules exporting a function main that accepts an HTTP query into a query object
+All APIs will be implemented as NodeJS modules exporting a function main that optionally accepts a request, response, and next function